 - Modify the Spending Patten if necessary:

 - The LPP fields are set to SAM model value but can be modified if you are provided with more specific information about how the commodity will be sourced locally.
 LPP is modified using the Event Options menu.

 - The coefficients on each Event indicate what percentage of Output that goes to purchase each commodity.
 If you have more specific information these coefficients can be modified.
 Note, changing a single Event commodity coefficient will change the total Event Value from .47 to some new ratio.
 Coefficients are modified using the Event Options menu.

 - Create a Scenario to analyze the effect of the construction.

 - Click New Scenario.
 Name the Scenario "Highway and Bridge Construction", leave Level at 1.00, and save.
-Select the 509-039 Highway-Street-Bridge and Tunnel Construct Activity.
+Select the 56 Construction of new highways and streets Activity.

 - Analyze for Single Region

 - View Results

 Of the $3,760,000 (47% of $8,000,000) spent on purchasing goods and services for building highways and bridges, we can see that approximately $2 million was spent outside the Study Area as imports.
 Since these purchases are sourced on a commodity basis, we can also see the $2000 sourced from Institutional production.